Spiegie/Spiegie/README.md

 My name is Michael Spiegelhalter.
 I studied Microsystem Technologie at the OTH Regensburg (Germany).

 I love Technologie of all kinds.
 For example I have build an 8-bit Processor, to learn more about Processors in general.
 I like Transimssiontechnologies like LORA-WAN.
 I'm interested in the organisation of a developmentprocess (DevOps).
-I love Open Source, because it gives me many options, to learn different approaches to solve Problems.
+I love Open Source.

 ## I'm currently working on:

 - some opensource projects
+- automate my Home the DIY way

 ## I'm currently learning:

-- Saltstack
 - Rust

 ## My Skills are: